ninglab/CTKG/Schema.md

 ## Period

-34,330 Periods with 10 attributes.
+Each *Period* node represents a stage of a study or an interval of study activity, that can be used to report the number of participants at different stages of the studies.
+The CTKG includes 34,330 *Period* nodes.
+Each *Period* node has an id "PeriodID:XXX" and 10 attributes.

-Definition: Discrete stages of a clinical study during which numbers of participants at specific significant events or points of time are reported.
+> Statistics:

-There is no limit to the number of periods that may be used to describe a single study.
-Each subsequent period represents a study stage following the previous period.
-That is, participants "flow" from earlier to later periods.
+>

-> Among 34,330 periods,
+> The periods in the CTKG contain at least three numbers which count the number of participants who started, completed and didn't complete the period, respectively.
+The additional counts of participants are combined into the single property "additional_count".
 >
-> Number of periods, Count
+> Number of periods         Number of counts
 >
 > 27,578 (80.3%),                      3     (STARTED/NOT COMPLETED/COMPLETED)
 >
 >   4,662 (13.6%),                      4
 >
 >   1,168   (3.4%),                      5
 >
 > ​     553   (1.6%),                      6

 **Attributes:**